TheGeekOnSkates/breakaway-basic/new/notes.md

 I can even reproduce it without variables:
 	PRINT 3.141 * 1.234
-Definitely seems to be the replace_with_* functions
+Definitely seems to be the replace_with_* functions **EDIT:** Seems to be fixed; the issue was with get_end.
+However, I still need to test the BASIC code above.

 * Math sucks ice :)